In This Article

 Don’t skip the moisturizing process

 While the weather does become hotter and more humid, it does not mean you should skip moisturizing.
 Unfortunately, that extra layer of sweat does not count as hydration, so you need a suited moisturizing cream that does the job even in hot weather.

-After you cleanse your face, apply a small amount of moisturizer and rub it gently on your skin.
-As skin experts at Skinora point out, moisturizers help restore the outer layer of the skin, which is responsible for protecting you from chemicals and pollutants in the air.
+After you cleanse your face, firstly apply the toner for skin, then apply a small amount of moisturizer and rub it gently on your skin.
+As skin experts point out, moisturizers help restore the outer layer of the skin, which is responsible for protecting you from chemicals and pollutants in the air.
 Skipping this step can leave your skin feeling unnourished and tired, making it much more difficult to fight blemishes and skin problems.

 Consider a vitamin C serum

-Dermatologists say you should use vitamin C all year long, but it is especially important to do that during the summer.
+Dermatologists say you should use vitamin C all year long, but it is especially important to do that skincare during summer.
 Vitamin C can have tremendous benefits for your skin, preventing hyperpigmentation, smoothing out fine lines, and improving collagen production.
-All of these can become huge issues during the summer when your skin runs an even bigger risk of ageing.
+All of these can become major issues in summer skin care, when your skin is more prone to ageing.

 Invest in a good vitamin C serum and use it right after cleansing, before you apply moisturizer.
 Just a few drops are enough to get the desired effects, and if you manage to find a serum that is also enriched with vitamin E, even better.

 Keep showers short and cool

 Many of us shower multiple times a day throughout the summer as we try to get rid of excess sweat.
 However, it is best that you stay away from long showers during the summer, no matter how soothing they may seem at the time.